Terracom12/dotfiles/README.md

 Install these dotfiles on a newly created system with the following command (Prerequisite: ssh auth to GitHub must be set up):

 ```shell
 export GITHUB_USERNAME=Terracom12
 sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply --ssh $GITHUB_USERNAME
 ```

+:> [!WARNING]
+> Use with caution.
+This command will overwrite existing dotfiles!